 Community Radio is driven by volunteers.
 We have a growing number of volunteers helping in a myriad of ways.

 You can participate on air, off air, in advertising, in a technical capacity, as an administrator, as a show host, record ads, and more.
 You may already have the skills required for the job for which you would like to do, or you might be interested in learning more about the activity (such as producing a show).
 We will train you if you don’t yet have the skills or background you need.

-If you are interested in volunteering at Whistle Radio, click the Download Volunteer Form link below and send it in to us.
+If you are interested in volunteering at Whistle FM, click the Download Volunteer Form link below and send it in to us.
 Our contact information is shown on the left side of this page.